9 Tips For Hazardous Materials Transportation

 9 Rules to Remember for Hazmat Transportation

 Some examples of dangerous goods are lithium batteries, fireworks, dry-ice, lighters, paint, gasoline-powered engines, and machinery.
-Following Cowtown Express's tips for hazardous shipping cargo, like the above-mentioned, can safeguard life and property.
+Following Cowtown Logistics Freight Management tips for hazardous shipping cargo, like the above-mentioned, can safeguard life and property.

 Classify the Material